errowdrigorena/pizza_factory/README.md

 The test suite includes:
 - Factory Method tests for both NY and Chicago pizza stores
-- Abstract Factory tests for ingredient creation
+- Abstract Factory tests for Chicago and NY ingredient creation
 - Edge cases and error handling

 ## 🛠️ Tech Stack